“I haven’t been everywhere, but it’s on my list.”

 We're wired for adventure as deeply as we're wired for sleep and food.

-The problem is that modern life has engineered out almost every trace of the unknown.
+But modern life has engineered out almost every trace of the unknown.
 Same route to work.
-Food at the door.
+Food delivered to the door.
 Every inch of a trip researched, curated, planned.

 Real adventure is doing things that are a little bit hard and a little bit uncertain.
 That's what makes you feel alive.